kubecost/docs/getting-started.md

 ## <a name="node-exporter"></a>Using an existing node exporter

-You can use an existing node exporter DaemonSet by setting the `prometheus.nodeExporter.enabled` and `prometheus.serviceAccounts.nodeExporter.create` Kubecost helm chart config options to `false` More configs options shown [here](https://github.com/kubecost/cost-analyzer-helm-chart).
-Note: this requires your existing node exporter to be configured to export metrics on the default endpoint/port.
+You can use an existing node exporter DaemonSet by setting the `prometheus.nodeExporter.enabled` and `prometheus.serviceAccounts.nodeExporter.create` Kubecost helm chart config options to `false`.
+More configs options shown [here](https://github.com/kubecost/cost-analyzer-helm-chart).
+Note: this requires your existing node exporter to be configured to export metrics on the default port.

 ## <a name="basic-auth"></a>Kubecost Ingress example